darekp7/SpeedyParser/README.md

 ```
 where `_columns` and `_condition` are unimportand pieces of text.

-The SpeedyParser code for this problem is like this:
+The SpeedyParser code solving this problem is like this:
 ```
     var options = new SpeedyParser.ParserOptions
     {